Emerging Leader Award (NEW!)

 The Emerging Leader Award recipient will be honored at a celebratory banquet during River Network’s annual conference, River Rally.
 As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support their attendance at River Rally 2019, with the hope that the awardee will participate in the entire conference.
 Additionally, River Network will provide a small honorarium, to encourage the recipient to share their perspectives, knowledge, and insights with our national audience through blogging, webinars, and presentation opportunities based on their interests and availability until the next River Rally.

-Application for this special recognition will be within the registration for River Rally.
+Anyone meeting the criteria may self-nominate.
+Apply for the award when you register for River Rally 2019.
+Registration opens in January.
 Award winners will be notified before the early bird registration period ends for this event.

 Materials we will ask for: links to any work they have documented online, essays about how they think they’re qualified (based on criteria), and examples of their work at the intersection of social justice and water.